JackBekket/Hellper/lib/bot/command/FILES.md

 Package: command

 Imports:
-- tgbotapi "github.com/go-telegram-bot-api/telegram-bot-api/v5"
+- github.com/go-telegram-bot-api/telegram-bot-api/v5

 External data, input sources:
 - msgTemplates: A map of message templates used in the code.

 Summary:
-### RenderModelMenuOAI
+### Render OpenAI Model Menu with Inline Keyboard
-This function renders a menu for choosing an OAI model.
-It creates a new message with a predefined template and a one-time reply keyboard containing two buttons: "gpt-3.5" and "gpt-4".
-The message is sent to the specified chat ID using the bot.
+This function renders a menu of OpenAI models with an inline keyboard.
+It creates a new message with the specified chatID and the message template "case1".
+The message also includes an inline keyboard with two buttons: "gpt-3.5" and "gpt-4".
+The message is then sent to the chat using the bot.

-### RenderModelMenuLAI
+### Render LLaMA-based Model Menu with Inline Keyboard
-This function renders a menu for choosing an LAI model.
-It creates a new message with a predefined template and a one-time reply keyboard containing four buttons: "wizard-uncensored-13b", "wizard-uncensored-30b", "tiger-gemma-9b-v1-i1", and "tiger-gemma-9b-v1-i1".
-The message is sent to the specified chat ID using the bot.
+This function renders a menu of LLaMA-based models with an inline keyboard.
+It creates a new message with the specified chatID and the message template "case1".
+The message also includes an inline keyboard with three rows of buttons: "wizard-uncensored-13b", "wizard-uncensored-30b", and "tiger-gemma-9b-v1-i1".
+The message is then sent to the chat using the bot.

-### RenderModelMenuVAI
+### Render Various AI Models Menu with Inline Keyboard
-This function renders a menu for choosing a VAI model.
-It creates a new message with a predefined template and a one-time reply keyboard containing two rows of buttons.
-The first row contains two buttons: "deepseek-coder-6b-instruct" and "wizard-uncensored-code-34b".
-The second row contains two buttons: "tiger-gemma-9b-v1-i1" and "big-tiger-gemma-27b-v1".
-The message is sent to the specified chat ID using the bot.
+This function renders a menu of various AI models with an inline keyboard.
+It creates a new message with the specified chatID and the message template "case1".
+The message also includes an inline keyboard with four rows of buttons: "deepseek-coder-6b-instruct", "wizard-uncensored-code-34b", "tiger-gemma-9b-v1-i1", and "big-tiger-gemma-27b-v1".
+The message is then sent to the chat using the bot.

-### RenderLanguage
+### Render Language Menu with Inline Keyboard
-This function renders a menu for choosing a language.
-It creates a new message with a predefined template and a one-time reply keyboard containing two buttons: "English" and "Russian".
-The message is sent to the specified chat ID using the bot.
+This function renders a menu of languages with an inline keyboard.
+It creates a new message with the specified chatID and a message asking the user to choose a language or send "Hello" in their desired language.
+The message also includes an inline keyboard with two buttons: "English" and "Russian".
+The message is then sent to the chat using the bot.